meilisearch/documentation/learn/advanced/updating.md

   'http://127.0.0.1:7700/indexes/:index_uid/settings/displayed-attributes'
 ```

-This command should return a `uid`.
+This command returns a `uid`.
 You can use this to [track the status of the operation](/reference/api/tasks.md#get-task).
 Once the status is `succeeded`, you're good to go.

 Now that all fields are displayed, proceed to the next step.